Reading time: 5 minutes

-There’s nothing quite as elegant as wearing a sparkling clean white shirt, a pristine white blouse or crisp white trouser.
+There’s nothing quite as elegant as wearing a sparkling clean white shirt, a pristine white blouse or crisp white trousers.
 But we all know how difficult it is to get the stains out of these white garments, especially if there are tough spots on areas like the collars, underarms, and sleeves.
-This is the reason many of us avoid wearing our favourite white outfits for the fear of dropping food, spilling a drink, or just getting the fabric dirty.
+This is the reason many of us avoid wearing our favourite white outfits for the fear of dropping food, spilling a drink or just getting the fabric dirty.
 And since we mostly wash our clothes in the washing machine to save time and manual effort, it is difficult to predict whether the greasy oily and/or dirt stains would effectively get treated or not.
 We also want the fabric’s texture and shine to remain intact after the clothes are washed in the washing machine.
-So, if you’re worried about how to remove stains from white clothes, don’t be, because we’re here with a fool proof solution to clean them thoroughly!
+So, if you’re worried about how to remove stains from white clothes, don’t be, because we’re here with a full-proof solution to clean them thoroughly!

-So, if you’re worried about how to get those tough stains out of your white clothes, don’t be, because we’re here with a fool proof solution to clean them thoroughly!
+So, if you’re worried about how to get those tough stains out of your white clothes, don’t be, because we’re here with a full proof solution to clean them thoroughly!

 1. Always Separate the Whites Before Washing